AT Southbound (SOBO) Part 1 – Touchdown in the USA

 I’m writing this from a little town in New Hampshire, USA after some serious hiking.
 I’ve stepped off the Appalachian Trail for a day and hitchhiked into town to resupply.
 That means to pick up some days of food before heading to the wilderness again.
 I’m also going to get a shower and do my long overdue laundry!

 I’ve been so excited to keep a regular blog going but it’s been hard until now.
 The trail seemed to have other ideas with the hard terrain and weather.
 There were huge rain storms destroying my phone and no signal for weeks at a time.
 Also, all reliable home comforts have become a thing of the past!
-It’s been an overwhelming introduction to what a long wild hike is really like.
+The Appalachian Trail has been an overwhelming introduction to what a long wild hike is really like.
 So I’m going to take you back to the beginning of the adventure and tell you what it’s been like.
 From my arrival to right now… and then beyond!

 The First Steps